NihaalManaf/tp/docs/UserGuide.md

 Manages email templates for different contact statuses.
 You can open, edit, save, and copy templates to streamline your email communications.

 <div markdown="span" class="alert alert-info">:information_source: **Keyboard Navigation:**
-You can navigate between the command input box and the template editor using only your keyboard by pressing `Tab` to move to the template editor and `Shift + Tab` to return to the command input box (works on Windows, macOS, and Linux).
+You can navigate between the command input box and the template editor using only your keyboard by pressing `Tab` to move to the template editor and `Shift + Tab` to return to the command input box.
 </div>

 #### Opening a template for editing : `template s:STATUS`